isaudits/pasv-agrsv/README.md

 ---------------------------------------------------------------------------------------------------
 ##Todo

+- Cross reference and merging of IP & DNS hosts discovered
 - HTML index page to summarize all output
 - Scrape cutycapt output for targets & emails (convert to text first?)
 - Direct output of tool output to file instead of command line output where supported (e.g. metagoofil)